Intramolecular Forces

 What are Intramolecular Forces

-Intramolecular forces, also known as intramolecular interaction, are the forces that arise within a molecule.
+Intramolecular forces, also known as intramolecular interactions, are the forces that arise within a molecule.
 It is the force responsible for holding the atoms together in a molecule.
-Unlike intermolecular forces, which are between molecules, intramolecular forces occur between the atoms in a molecule.
 The conductivity and solubility of substances in the presence of solvents and the physical properties of metals depend on the intramolecular forces.
+The difference between intramolecular forces and intermolecular forces is that the former occurs between the atoms in a molecule, and the latter occurs between two molecules.

 A chemical bond is an intramolecular force.
-It is the attractive force that keeps the atoms in a molecule together, making the compound stable.
-For example, water (H2O) has two hydrogen atoms bonded to one oxygen atom by single covalent bonds.
+It keeps the molecule stable by holding the atoms together.
+For example, water (H2O) has two hydrogen atoms bonded to one oxygen atom by two single covalent bonds.
+As a result, attractive forces occur between each hydrogen atom with the oxygen.

 Types of Intramolecular Forces